 What steps should we take, and what policies should we adopt, in science and technology?
+Note/s: Category A - 28 hours

 Excluded: 26.462/GENS4620 Science and Civilisation

 This subject will address key aspects of and developments in selected areas in science and technology.
 It will be taught in several different streams, each of which will focus on a specific area of science and technology.